carderne/embar/README.md

 # [ UserSel(id=1, messages=['Hello!']) ]
 ```

+### Query some more data
-And what about a fully nested object and some SQL templating:
+This time with fully nested child tables, and some raw SQL.
 ```python continuation
 from datetime import datetime
 from embar.sql import Sql